The power of unentanglement without destructive interference: Introduction

-\item[Optimization over the separable states:] A central way to understand \QMAtwo{} is as tensor optimization in disguise: the verifier's maximum acceptance probability is obtained by optimizing over the separable states, rather than by estimating a top eigenvalue.
+\parheadingItem{Optimization over separable states.} A central way to understand \QMAtwo{} is as tensor optimization in disguise: the verifier's maximum acceptance probability is obtained by optimizing over the separable states, rather than by estimating a top eigenvalue.
 This connects \QMAtwo{} to a broader landscape of tensor optimization and hardness of approximation, including themes around the Unique Games Conjecture~\cite{BBH+12}.
 This viewpoint has led to several distinct algorithmic approaches.
-One sophisticated line of developments includes semidefinite-programming hierarchies arising based on relaxations of separable states, such as PPT and extendibility~\cite{DPS04, NOP09, HNW17, FF21}.
-The convergence rate of the corresponding SDP hierarchies is often guaranteed by quantum information-theoretical or de Finetti type arguments asserting that symmetric states must be close to separable.
-In restricted measurement regimes such as one-way LOCC, such SDP hierarchy yields quasipolynomial-time algorithms~\cite{BCY11, BH13, LS15}.
-Another line of attacks includes smarter search algorithms exploring the set of quantum states such epsilon-net methods~\cite{SW15, BH15}, Sum-of-Squares based algorithms~\cite{BKS14, BKS17}.
-More recently, algebraic-geometry based approaches have been explored~\cite{HNW17, KR24}.
+One sophisticated line of developments uses semidefinite-programming hierarchies based on relaxations of separable states, such as PPT and extendibility~\cite{DPS04, NOP09, HNW17, FF21}.
+The convergence rate of the corresponding SDP hierarchies is often guaranteed by quantum information-theoretic or de Finetti type arguments asserting that symmetric states must be close to separable.
+In restricted measurement regimes such as one-way LOCC, this SDP hierarchy yields quasipolynomial-time algorithms~\cite{BCY11, BH13, LS15}.
+Another line of attacks includes smarter search algorithms exploring the set of quantum states such as epsilon-net methods~\cite{SW15, BH15}, and Sum-of-Squares-based algorithms~\cite{BKS14, BKS17}.
+More recently, algebraic-geometric based approaches have been explored~\cite{HNW17, KR24}.
 Altogether, this optimization perspective places \QMAtwo{} at the interface of separability testing, convex optimization, and classical hardness of approximation.